Akashghosh24/three-tier-app-deployment/README.md

 After we stop the app and then re run it we should see the details getting fetched. it means the connections to db and the app is functioning correctly.

 ### Deploying Website to Run as Container via Pipeline
-We will be creating Pipleine in Azure Devops
+We will be creating Pipleine in Azure Devops.
+Make sure you have ACR deployed before hand because we will be using it

 - Create New Project
 - Go to Repos> Import a Repository